PavanChaggar/local-fkpp/adni/chains/csv/README.md

 The files `adni-pst-taupos-pvc-ic-1x2000`, `adni-pst-tauneg-pvc-ic-1x2000` and `adni-pst-abneg-pvc-ic-1x2000.csv` correspond to the ADNI posterior distributions in Figure S8a of the manuscript.
 Files `adni-pst-taupos-wm-1x2000`, `adni-pst-tauneg-wm-1x2000` and `adni-pst-abneg-wm-1x2000.csv` correspond to the posterior distributions in Figure S8b of the manuscript.

+For all visualisations, the box plot show the median and 1.5 $\times$ interquartile range.
 The BioFINDER-2 data for Figure 4b, Figure S6 and Figure S9 can be found [here](https://github.com/PavanChaggar/local-fkpp/tree/main/biofinder/chains/csv).